janderland/fql/readme.md

 ```

 The strings of the directory do not need quotes if they only contain
-alphanumericals, underscores, dashes, or periods.
+alphanumerical, underscores, dashes, or periods.
 To use other symbols, the
 strings must be quoted:

 ```